Discover Dallas: A Comprehensive Travel Guide

 Dallas, located in north-central Texas on the eastern edge of the Great Plains, covers 385.9 square miles (999.2 km2), with 339.6 square miles (879.6 km2) as land and 43.9 square miles (113.6 km2) as water.
 Situated along the Trinity River, it forms natural boundaries with Fort Worth and Irving.
 As part of the Dallas–Fort Worth metroplex, the fourth-largest in the U.S., it spans 12 counties with a population exceeding 7.6 million.
 The terrain is flat to gently rolling, averaging 430 feet (130 m) above sea level, with the highest point at 755 feet and the lowest at 390 feet.
 Notable natural features include lakes, reservoirs, and parks like White Rock Lake, Bachman Lake, and Cedar Hill State Park.

-Dallas geography is influenced by its location in the Southern Plains, which is a transition zone between the humid subtropical climate of the east and the semi-arid climate of the west.
-The city is also affected by the urban heat island effect, which makes it warmer than the surrounding rural areas.
+Dallas's geography is influenced by its location in the Southern Plains, a transition zone between the humid subtropical climate of the east and the semi-arid climate of the west.
+The urban heat island effect also affects the city, making it warmer than the surrounding rural areas.

 Climate